lvgl/lvgl/docs/widgets/obj.rst

 - ``1`` get the child created second
 - ``-1`` get the child created last

-The children can be iterated lke this:
+The children can be iterated like this:

 .. code:: c